A superb 1:35 scale model from the Tamiya range.

 The unique form of the tank destroyer is realistically reproduced

-Distinctive features of Finnish StuG's such as large concrete armor blocks and logs are also included
+Distinctive features of Finnish StuG's such as large concrete armour blocks and logs are also supplied

 In addition, tools and spare tracks are included for greater realism